coinevo/documents/docs/es/commands/README.md

 ```

-qtum-cli returns no response, but you can check with `getwalletinfo` for "unlocked_until": 0 and check the padlock icon on qtum-qt.
+evo-cli returns no response, but you can check with `getwalletinfo` for "unlocked_until": 0 and check the padlock icon on evo-qt.

 ### walletpassphrase "passphrase" timeout ( true )